Category Archives: Waldeck-Pyrmont Royals

 Friedrich Karl August had an affair with Charlotte Hermann, the daughter of one of the Waldeck-Pyrmont government councilors, and he wanted to marry her.
 Charlotte was neither royal nor noble and so Friedrich Karl August’s mother unsuccessfully attempted to have the Holy Roman Emperor ennoble her.
 The resistance of both Friedrich Karl August’s relatives and Charlotte Hermann’s father prevented even a morganatic marriage and Friedrich Karl August never married.

 Like his father and two of his brothers, Friedrich Karl August had a military career.
-Beginning in 1757, when he was fourteen-years-old, Friedrich Karl August served in the Imperial Army of the Holy Roman Empire with the rank of Imperial Lieutenant Colonel and was promoted to Imperial Lieutenant General in 1766.
+Beginning in 1757, when he was fourteen years old, Friedrich Karl August served in the Imperial Army of the Holy Roman Empire with the rank of Imperial Lieutenant Colonel.
+He was promoted to Imperial Lieutenant General in 1766.
 In 1772, Friedrich Karl August moved to the Dutch Army, where he was awarded the rank of Major General.
-His father had agreed for three Waldeck-Pyrmont battalions to serve with the Dutch Army so Friedrich Karl August’s switch was not surprising.
+His father had agreed for three Waldeck-Pyrmont battalions to serve with the Dutch Army so Friedrich Karl August’s switch was unsurprising.
 In 1767, he ordered a fourth Waldeck-Pyrmont battalion to serve with the Dutch Army.
 After serving in 1793 – 1794 in the Dutch Army with a fifth Waldeck-Pyrmont battalion in support of the Dutch over French revolutionaries, Friedrich Karl August retired from active military service.

-After a visit to England in 1775 to learn about ways to modernize Waldeck-Pyrmont, Friedrich Karl August instituted plans for road construction, improvements to agriculture, production of wool and linen, and the mining of iron.
+After a visit to England in 1775 to learn how to modernize Waldeck-Pyrmont, Friedrich Karl August instituted plans for road construction, agriculture improvements, wool and linen production, and iron mining.
 The education system was improved and a gymnasium, the term for a German secondary school was constructed in Korbach.

 These investments led to an increase in the principality’s debt.
 In an attempt to increase funds, Friedrich Karl August sent Waldeck-Pyrmont troops as mercenaries to support the British in the American War of Independence.
 However, the debt continued to increase which necessitated Friedrich Karl August going to the court of the Holy Roman Emperor in Vienna to declare bankruptcy.
 In 1805, Friedrich Karl August unsuccessfully attempted to sell the Pyrmont as a cost-cutting measure.
 Instead, he decided to divide the Principality of Waldeck-Pyrmont, giving his brother Georg Pyrmont, while he kept Waldeck.
 In 1807, at the suggestion of his brother Georg, he joined the Confederation of the Rhine and was given a seat in the College of Princes of the Federal Assembly.